 It is well known that in later years, Darwin lost his faith, but he himself maintained that he had never been an atheist.
 He was an agnostic.
 And his open-mindedness manifests itself again and again.
 Two more examples from Chapter XIV: "I see no good reason why the views given in this volume should shock the religious feelings of any one."
-And "A celebrated author and divine has written to me that 'he has gradually learnt to see that it is just as noble a conception of the Deity to believe that He created a few original forms capable of self-development into other and needful forms, as to believe that He required a fresh act of creation to supply the voids caused by the action of His laws."
+And "A celebrated author and divine has written to me that 'he has gradually learnt to see that it is just as noble a conception of the Deity to believe that He created a few original forms capable of self-development into other and needful forms, as to believe that He required a fresh act of creation to supply the voids caused by the action of His laws.""
 Again Dawkins omits to mention such clear indications that Darwin himself kept an open mind on the subject of origins.
 Anyone reading The God Delusion would imagine that The Origin of Species was Darwin's proof that there was no designer.

-This is not to defend the various concepts attached by different religions to the term 'Creator'.
-It is fair enough for atheists to complain if, for instance, Creationists want to teach schoolchildren that the Earth is 6000 years old, and to parade this as a scientific fact.
-But it is unfair and unscientific to claim that Darwinism enables us to dispense with the notion of a conscious creator.
+This is not to defend the various concepts attached by different religions to the term 'Creator', as we shall see later in the discussion of a possible God's nature.
+And it is fair enough for atheists to complain if, for instance, Creationists want to teach schoolchildren that the Earth is 6000 years old, and to parade this as a scientific fact.
+I must confess that I also have major problems with the concept of a Creator who either provided the first cells with instructions to be passed on through billions of years and different organisms on how to produce every single innovation in the whole history of life on Earth or, alternatively, who personally kept popping in to design every single organism that has ever lived (not to mention every lifestyle, strategy and "natural wonder" that helped in the cause of survival).